puripuriprince/codebullet/README.md

 To unlock the full benefits of modern LLMs, we recommend storing knowledge alongside your code.
 Add a `knowledge.md` file anywhere in your project to provide helpful context, guidance, and tips for the LLM as it performs tasks for you.

 Codebullet can fluently read and write files, so it will add knowledge as it goes.
 You don't need to write knowledge manually!

-Some have said every change should be paired with a unit test.
-In 2024, every change should come with a knowledge update!

 ## Tips